emp0ry/AnimeShin/README.md

   Full AniList integration for tracking anime and manga.

 - **🏠 Russian Titles & Search**
-  Automatically displays Russian titles from Shikimori in your library.
+  Automatically displays Russian titles from Shikimori.
   Supports **search by Russian titles** in your library.

 - **🗣 AniLiberty Dub Checker**